-Alabama notary bonds protect the public from financial loss resulting from the notary's unlawful actions.
-As outlined in the Alabama Notary Public Handbook, "A notary's duty is to make sure the signers are aware of the contents of the documents they are signing, that the signer's documents are for their true identity, and that they signed willingly without intimidation or coercion...Notaries are dutifully bound to not act in their personal interest."
+Alabama notary bonds protect the state and the public from financial loss resulting from a notary's unlawful actions.
+As outlined in the Alabama Notary Public Handbook, “A notary's duty is to make sure the signers are aware of the contents of the documents they are signing, that the signer's documents are for their true identity, and that they signed willingly without intimidation or coercion...Notaries are dutifully bound to not act in their personal interest.”

 How do I update or change my notary public surety bond form?